symmetriccurve/Interview-questions/Reactjs Question.md

 ---

-### What is the equivalent of componentDidMount in functional Components ?
+### What is the equivalent of component-did-mount in functional Components ?

 ---